 Each day starts with exploration of the resources and suggestions for learning set out around the room.
 The Pioneers will come together for teaching.
 This will happen in small groups, as a whole class and often one to one.
 Across the day we will gather for mathematics, reading, writing and phonics sessions, to share stories and to learn about the world .

 PE kits are in school all week to allow us to do PE at any time.
-This term the Pioneers will have Dance with Hannah Verity on a Tuesday afternoon.
+This term, the Pioneers have dance on a Tuesday morning.
 We will also run 1km everyday.

-Once we get rolling with phonics then books will be sent home in the reading bag with a reading record.
+We are rolling with phonics and children will bring a book and their reading record home each day.
 Please read little and often and write a message in the reading record.
 All reading is good reading.
 More information about this will follow in the coming weeks.
 This is such an exciting time.

 Please look out for a text message to let you know when we will go to the forest.
 We will use our wonderful outdoor space as much as we can and this will not always be on the same day each week.